Table of Contents

 The base of the pan has a metal rectangle that fits into a rectangle in the base of the pan.
 There are blade clips at the long ends of the outer rectangle.
 The pan is pushed into the base to lock the pan in the clips,and tilted slightly to unlock.
 Locking the pan puts the bars on the drive shafts into the two connecting fittings of the drive system.
 Seating the pan in the base requires some pressure.
 I had to learn how to seat and check the pan.
 The lid is a rectangle 33 cm. x 22 cm.
 The outer shell is plastic.
 It has an inner shell that aligns to the top of pan.
-It is is a substantial lid, with a long hinge with stops that hold the lid just past vertical when raised.
+The lid is substantial, with a long hinge with stops that hold the lid just past vertical when raised.
 The viewing window in the lid collects a little condensation during the pre-knead rest and in the early minutes of kneading, but clears up.
 It lets me observe the knead and spot a problem with the dough.
 Raising the lid turns off the motor, pausing kneading until the lid is lowered into place.
 This facilitates adding a few grams of flour or water if needed.
 The pan coating releases the loaf easily at the end of the bake cycle; the paddles stay on the shafts in the pan.
 It has a delay timer, as most bread machines do, that can be programmed to finish (and start) at a time up to 13 hours after loading and starting the machine.
 The timer is integrated with a clock, and can be set to time when the bread can be taken out of the machine, which saves the user from the calculations involved with a simple timer.

 The manual recommends wet ingredients be loaded first.
 This machine uses the usual way of keeping yeast away from the water: the user puts yeast in last, after the flour.

 The manual includes a number of recipes.
 The manual, in English, can be viewed at the manufacturer’s USA web site.